andersmurphy/andersmurphy-blog/resources/posts/2020-12-29-clojure-adding-dissoc-in-to-the-cond-merge-macro.md

 {:k {:b {}}, :a 1}
 ```

 We can implement a recursive version that resolves this issue.
-This version is doesn't use any stack frame optimisation (recur/lazy-seq). `assoc-in` has a similar implementation and if it's good enough for `assoc-in` then it's good enough for `assoc-dissoc`.
-I imagine the reasoning is that in practice you will rarely encounter a map that has enough layers of nesting to overflow the stack.
+This second version doesn't use any stack frame optimisation (recur/lazy-seq). `assoc-in` has a similar implementation and if it's good enough for `assoc-in` then it's probably good enough for `assoc-dissoc`.
+I imagine the reasoning is that in practice you will rarely encounter a map that has [enough layers of nesting to overflow the stack](https://andersmurphy.com/2019/11/30/clojure-flattening-key-paths.html).

 ```Clojure
 (defn dissoc-in